Emurgo/yoroi-graphql-migration-backend/README.md

   #### Request

-  The field slots is required to be a non-empty array.
+  The field slots are required to be a non-empty array.
 Each entry is a tuple of two numbers: epoch and slot.

   ```ts
   type SlotNo = number;